JohnBorghi/Supporting_Scientific_Data/SSD_06_Sharing.md

 * **Incoming Data** \- Data that has been acquired or received from an external source (i.e. from parties outside of a researcher’s institution).
 * **Outgoing Data** \- Data that is being shared with an external source (i.e. with parties outside of a researcher’s institution).

 In practice, these distinctions can be a little blurry.
 A researcher may share data with a collaborator for them to reuse.
 A research effort may involve acquiring original data and combining it with datasets from a variety of outside sources.
+Every possible situation is probably occuring at the nearest research institution.
 But, before sharing any data or working with any shared data, it is important to know the answer to three very important questions (see **Table 6.1**).

 **Table 6.1.
 Three questions about data sharing**